An in-depth look at the piano learning app.

 Beyond that, during some of the exercises in the more intermediate/advanced lessons, my phone was having trouble registering the notes being played by my digital piano.
 That could’ve been an issue with my phone, though, since it’s been dropped more times than I can remember (without a case on).

-That’s something other Flowkey reviews haven’t mentioned, but it’s something I experienced and it was very annoying.
+That’s something I hadn’t expected, but it was very annoying.

 But all in all, it was definitely my favorite experience using this type of learning software.
 It’s a really good implementation of it.
 And the song library had me VERY excited.
 I found a ton of songs off jump that I knew I would want to learn.
 And it was a much better experience than just buying the sheet music and figuring it out on my own.

-It really is worth the monthly Flowkey price, in my opinion – especially if you want a steady supply of sheet music to learn.
+It really is worth the cost in my opinion – especially if you want a steady supply of sheet music to learn.
 Buying individual pieces of sheet music can get expensive and you don’t get any interactive training app.

 Frequently Asked Questions

-Flowkey is a great option to learn the piano.
+Yes, it is worth it.
 If what you’re looking for is a basic foundation in music and a large library of songs to learn from then Flowkey is one of the best options out there for this.
 Because it’s an interactive app, it’s a very effective way to learn the songs that you love.
 But it’s not worth it if what you’re looking for is advanced music theory or an education in how to play piano by ear.

 The Final Verdict